LOCATION FILE

 • Texture: The rough grain of hand-bound exercise books, covers made from recycled packaging; chalk between fingers, crumbling slightly with each stroke; the smooth worn wood of desks built by the community, polished by years of student elbows; the particular heaviness of a physical book โ€” a weight that augmented children find startling, because information is not supposed to weigh anything

-• Visual: Rooms lit by actual windows โ€” sunlight falling across student artwork, multiplication charts, hand-drawn maps that are imprecise and beautiful; no screens, no projected light, no blue-white glow of digital display; instead, the warm amber of oil lamps after dark, the white of chalk on dark boards, the specific visual quality of a space designed for human eyes and human attention
+• Visual: lit by actual windows โ€” sunlight falling across student artwork, multiplication charts, hand-drawn maps that are imprecise and beautiful; no screens, no projected light, no blue-white glow of digital display; instead, the warm amber of oil lamps after dark, the white of chalk on dark boards, the specific visual quality of a space designed for human eyes and human attention

 Visual Identity